hoelsner/product-database/README.md

 * automatic check of the lifecycle state for a list of products against the local database (Product Check)
 * synchronization with the Cisco EoX API (initial sync and periodic sync for specific Product ID's
 * REST API to access the data
-* data import using Excel
+* data import using Excel (to add lifecycle data for other vendors)

 ## Setup & Installation